Stampa Barbara

 Stampa Barbara was a store in Santa Barbara, California that focused exclusively on rubber stamps.
 Opened in 1985, by Gary Dorothy, the store was the first of its kind.
-The store created their own designs, as well as selling several other companies stamps.
-Stampa Barbara would open a second location in 1992 on Melrose, in Los Angeles.
-Gary Dorothy closed the store and sold his remaining inventory to Clearsnap in 1999, but would continue to make and sell stamps online.
+The store created their own designs, as well as selling several other companies' stamps.
+Stampa Barbara opened a second location in 1992 on Melrose, in Los Angeles.
+Gary Dorothy closed the store and sold his remaining inventory to Clearsnap in 1999, but continued to make and sell stamps online.